ibm-cloud-docs/hs-crypto/uko-at-events.md

 | `hs-crypto.kmip-key.activate` | A KMIP key is activated. |
 | `hs-crypto.kmip-key.revoke` | A KMIP key is revoked. |
 | `hs-crypto.kmip-key.destroy` | A KMIP key is destroyed. |
-{: caption="Table 8.
-Description of actions that generate events for the KMIP for VMware service" caption-side="top"}
+{: caption="Description of actions that generate events for the KMIP for VMware service" caption-side="top"}

 ### EP11 keystore events
 {: #uko-ep11-keystore-events}